Vivivian1234/11ASE-Task-1_YourAWizard-Sir/PROJECT_DEVLEOPMENT.md

 **Commit - 7/4/2025**
 ---
 <u>1.
 Outline changes made to the code</u>\
-I completed the peer evaluation with Will and Erin, who very kindly provided very insightful feedback on my code. highlighting what it completed and what it should improve on.
+I completed the peer evaluation with Will and Erin, who very kindly provided very insightful feedback on my code, highlighting what was completed and what should be improved on.

 <u>2.
 Assess the impact of these changes.</u>\
 This was important as it helped me understand what I could improve on in the future to further enhance the API system.